kuntzd99/u2_lab_useEffect_stoplight/README.md

     <Highway lights={lights} />
     ```

-- `racing` is initially set to a string value `'cars'` which is being used as a `className` within  `Highway.js`
+- `racing` is initially set to a string value `'cars'` which is being used as a `className` within  `Highway.jsx`
     ```js
-    const[racing, setRacing] = useState('cars');
+    const[racing, setRacing] = useState('cars')
     ```

 3 things need to happen for our racing application to function:
-- We'll need the button in `StopLight.js` to be able to set the individual key value pairs in our `lights` state within an `onClick` callback function.
+- We'll need the button in `StopLight.jsx` to be able to set the individual key value pairs in our `lights` state within an `onClick` callback function.
-- We'll need to add in some conditional rendering in `Stoplight.js` to reflect the changes in the `lights` state
+- We'll need to add in some conditional rendering in `Stoplight.jsx` to reflect the changes in the `lights` state
-- And lastly, we'll need to use the `lights` state in `Highway.js ` to affect the state of racing in some way.
+- And lastly, we'll need to use the `lights` state in `Highway.jsx` to affect the state of racing in some way.

-We've taken a good look at the architecture of our application, so let's start working in `Stoplight.js`!
+We've taken a good look at the architecture of our application, so let's start working in `Stoplight.jsx`!

 ___
 ### Stoplight
-Since `lights` and `setLights` are being passed as props, let's destructure them from our component's arguments so they'll be available to us as `lights` and `setLights` within `Stoplight.js`.
+Since `lights` and `setLights` are being passed as props, let's destructure them from our component's arguments so they'll be available to us as `lights` and `setLights` within `Stoplight.jsx`.

 ```js
 const StopLight = ({lights, setLights}) => {